Comparison

 - Numeric attributes: to count the number of values in the sample or to count values of the attributes using aggregation functions: total, mean, minimum, maximum value, median, and percentile.

-- Text attributes or number of objects: to count the number of values in the sample.
+- Text attributes, logical attributes, or number of objects: to count the number of values in the sample.

 -